mathanpec/react-redux-server-rendering/README.md

 # react-redux-server-rendering

-Sample code setup for isomorphic rendering with React + Redux + React-router + express.
+Sample code setup for server side rendering with React + Redux + React-router + express.
 This setup includes everything you need for both development and production deployment.

 * Webpack setup for dev environment with hot reloading
 * Webpack setup for prod environment with minification and cache busting